gamingwithevets/blog/index.md

-**Welcome to GWE's *(Still Very Under Construction)* Blog.**
+**Welcome to GWE'sBlog.**

 If you came here for my stuff, **don't panic**!
 You can still visit it [here](https://gamingwithevets.github.io/stuff).

-So, yeah, this is my blog.
-It's still under construction though, as I got it from a template.
+So, yeah, this is my first blog, I got it from a template.
 You can read more [here](https://github.com/gamingwithevets/gamingwithevets.github.io).

 Also, can you check out [my GitHub page](https://github.com/gamingwithevets)?